 This style of Rosé is an ideal aperitif wine but also works well with antipasto, salads, light pasta dishes as well as raw or lightly cooked seafood.
 It matches a range of white meats and is the perfect partner for summer parties and BBQs.

 |Sub-region||Bendigo – Single Vineyard||Variety/ Clones||114 (33%), 4 (32%) 6 (25%) 5 (10%)|

 The whole bunch Pinot Noir fruit was all destemmed and crushed into picking bins for soaking to extract colour and flavour from the skins.
-The juice was left in contact with the skins for one day, which was less than previous vintages as we were aiming to avoid excess colour and tannin from a hot season.
+The juice was left in contact with the skins for less than one day to avoid excess colour and tannin but show expressive fruit.
 The fruit was then pressed and the juice cold-settled to clarify.
 The subsequent juice has the vibrant colour from the Pinot Noir skins, but not the tannins that would be extracted if the ferment was carried out on the skins like a red wine.
-The clear juice is all fermented in stainless steel, at low temperatures (15°C), to retain aromatics and provide a freshness to the wine.
+The clear juice was fermented in stainless steel, at low temperatures (15°C), to retain aromatics and provide a freshness to the wine.
 The resulting Rosé is a dry-style with plenty of varietal character and fruit purity.